 Tshimsian communities thrived on salmon and lived in permanent towns made up of cedar longhouses, large enough to house extended families.
 Art of the Tsimshian nation includes Chilkat weaving and cedar carved goods such as tools, armor and canoe skins.

 The park has 15 totem poles and a traditional community clan house.
-The home exhibited at the center is a great representation of the typical village house in the early 19th century.
+The home exhibited at the center, which can be seen on Alaska excursions like the Totem Bight tour, is a great representation of the typical village house in the early 19th century.

 The city museum not only teaches history but works to promote the traditional crafts and cultures of all 3 indigenous tribes.
 The center regularly hosts nationally praised art programs and other educational activities.

-When planning your trip to Ketchikan, make sure to take time to learn about the First Nations of the area and enjoy the rich cultural experience the city has to offer.
-The history of the Haida, Tlingit, and Tsimshian people is easily found among the many sites and the tribes have created a warm and inviting environment to help guests and residents alike learn more about their culture.
+When planning out things to do in Ketchikan and researching Alaska excursions, make sure to take time to learn about the First Nations of the area and enjoy the rich cultural experience the city has to offer.
+The history of the Haida, Tlingit, and Tsimshian people is easily found among the many sites and the tribes have created a warm and inviting environment to help Alaska excursions guests and residents alike learn more about their culture.